swcarpentry/good-enough-practices-in-scientific-computing/index.md

 1. Every project has a short README file explaining its purpose
     *   Includes a contact address that actually works
-2. And a notes.txt file containing the to-do list and things people really need to know
+2. And a notes.txt file containing the to-do list
+    *   Aimed at contributors, where README is aimed at users
 3. And a LICENSE file
     *   CC-0 or CC-BY for data and text
     *   MIT/BSD for code